fbaumdicker/SpacerPlacer/README.md

 <group_name>_rec shows the
 final reconstruction after the refinement step, while <group_name>_guide_rec show the first guide reconstruction (that does not follow the PSIO).
+Additionally, we provide more compact versions <group_name>_(guide)_rec_pooled_events.
+There, insertion and (successive) deletion events at the same branch are pooled together for visibility (if there are of length more thann 3).
+Moreover, insertion events at the leaf branches are pooled together, the number of insertions is shown in parentheses.
+In the header of the alignment, the number of unique leaf spacers is shown in parentheses.

 If the option "--determine_orientation" is used, the "0_reversed" folder contains the same information as the "0_forward" folder for the CRISPR groups reconstructed in reverse orientation.